We all need feedback and we need better feedback more frequently – who could argue with that?

-In another great article from HBR, Sheila Heen and Debbie Goldstein provide some very useful tips for individuals who are faced with unexpected feedback.
+In another great article from HBR, Sheila Heen and Debbie Goldstein provide some very useful tips for individuals receiving 360 degree feedback.

-The advice is to take time to reflect on the feedback, get more specific information from the feedback giver so that you can understand the context better, and ask for further feedback to get perspective.
+The advice is, when responding to 360 Degree Feedback, take time to reflect on the feedback, get more specific information from the feedback giver so that you can understand the context better, and ask for further feedback to get perspective.
 The writers also advise getting feedback for the future (Marshall Goldsmith calls this ‘feed-forward’), with specific actions to take, or to avoid, in order to make a positive change based on that feedback.